signintech/pdft/README.md

 PDFT
 ====

-PDFT is a library for creating a new PDF using an exist PDF as template for GO.
+PDFT is a library for creating a new PDF using an existing PDF as template for GO.
 This library depend on [gopdf](https:github.com/signintech/gopdf)

-This is still a proof of concept -not recommend to use in production.
+This is still a proof of concept —not recommended to use in production.
 I've tested with PDF template files created from Libre office, Google Docs, Microsoft Word.

 ####Changelogs